-On the about page I used another club layout for hiding the person description until the image is hovered and then revealing that description in a different way.
+On the about page I used another club layout for hiding the person description until the image is hovered over and revealing that description in a different way.

 Michelle also runs the Divi Soup Facebook group and has posted several CSS snippets that I saved for future use.
 Michelle is an absolute goldmine for valuable CSS and information, and always provides excellent support.

-You may notice the scrollbar is purple and not the default browser scrollbar, this was a snippet in the member’s club.
-The scroll back to top icon is also customised using a tutorial and the heart icon in the footer credits was an HTML snippet she kindly shared in her FB group.
+You may notice on desktop that the scrollbar is purple and not the default browser scrollbar, this was a snippet in the member’s club.
+The scroll back to top icon is also customised using a tutorial, and the heart icon in the footer credits was an HTML snippet she kindly shared in her FB group.

 I added a few animations to some pages but kept this to a minimum for portable devices, and created a custom Blog post layout instead of the default view.
 Once I had the layout completed I saved it to the Divi library so I could easily update all previous posts to the new layout, this is a massive time-saver!